"A restless, inquiring mind"

 His next CD featured the complete Chopin Studies for the left hand by Leopold Godowsky, a tour-de-force of musicianship and virtuosity.
 The recording was described as "a major achievement" and "breathtaking" by BBC Radio 3.
 It featured prominently in The Daily Telegraph [CD of the Week], German MDR Figaro [Top 5 CD], Classique News [Top 5 CD], and Czech Radio [5 stars].
 The album was broadcast widely across 6 continents.
 Videos of Ivan performing Godowsky on YouTube attracted over 500,000 views.
 Shortly afterwards, Ivan made his acting début in two French short films: Luc Plissonneau's Les Mains and Benoît Maire's Le Berger.

 Part 2 of the Feldman Trilogy was an unconventional art book/CD/DVD, published by the Geneva University of Art & Design .
 French magazine Le Nouvel Obs hailed the "sublime immobility" of Ivan's recording, and La Tribune de Genève wrote: "Under Ivan Ilić's fingers, Feldman reappears, ethereal and moving.
 This is a noble tribute which must be recognized".
-The final installment of the Feldman Trilogy is Ivan's new recording of "For Bunita Marcus" .
+Part 3 of the Feldman Trilogy was Ivan's recording of "For Bunita Marcus" .

-In recent years Ivan Ilić's approach has broadened in scope, as he searches for a way to reconcile his intellectual curiosity with his career as a soloist.
+In recent years Ivan Ilić's approach has broadened in scope.
 He has co-produced several 5-hour radio series for Swiss Radio Espace 2.
-He also began to write about music: recent articles have appeared on the websites of Gramophone, BBC Music Magazine, and Music & Literature.
+He also writes about music: recent articles have appeared on the websites of Gramophone, BBC Music Magazine, Music & Literature and Limelight.

 Information about ordering Ivan's CDs here